cloudControl/documentation/Guides/PHP/Zend 2.md

 ### Store Sessions in the Database

-Storing sessions on the local filesystem does not work well on a horizontally scaling platform like cloudControl.
-Additionally the filesystem on cloudControl is not persitent across deploys so all sessions are lost after each deploy.
+Storing sessions on the local filesystem does not work well on a horizontally scaling platform like exoscale.
+Additionally the filesystem on exoscale is not persitent across deploys so all sessions are lost after each deploy.

 To avoid this, the app is preconfigured to store sessions using the previously configured connection in the database.